-The purpose of the Accountability Board is threefold:
+The purpose of the Accountability Board is to:

-- to support the PCC in exercising the statutory duties in holding the Chief Constable to account;
+- Support the PCC in exercising the statutory duties of holding the Chief Constable to account;

 The business of the Board will cover:

-- Discussions between force and OPCC in respect of strategic budget setting, medium term financial planning, and key strategic investment decisions;
+- Discussions between force and OPCC in respect of strategic budget setting, medium term financial planning and other matters requiring ongoing levels of assurance;

 - Strategic consideration of key identified corporate level risks (for force and OPCC);